- To improve understanding of basic theoretical concepts and elaborate formal models of financial theory

 - Capital Asset Pricing ModelEquilibrium assumption; characteristic line and the beta coefficient; CAPM as a special case of the SDF model; application of CML and SML

-- Non-graded home assignmentStudents are expected to prepare home assignments by the tutorials.
+- Non-graded home assignmentStudents are expected to prepare home assignments for each tutorial.
 Home assignments are not graded (except for one home assignment) and provide a self-check option for students.
 There is no make-up policy for non-graded home assignments.

 - Graded home assignmentThe graded home assignment submitted beyond the deadline is not accepted.
 A student who fails to submit the graded home assignment and does not have a good excuse will not resubmit it.
 The null grade will be given.
 A good excuse means that a student is ill for no less than 50% of the preparation period which starts on the date the graded home assignment is announced and ends on the date the submission deadline is over.
 A student who fails to submit the graded home assignment and has a good excuse will resubmit another version in due time.